sainofo/CptS223/README.md

 # Hello!
-My name is Nofo!
-Welcome to my GitHub Repo with CptS 223!
-This is the GitHub repo where all of my coding assignments for CptS 223 will be posted!
+My name is Sainofo "Nofo" Fanene !
+Welcome to my GitHub Repository with CptS 223!
+This is the GitHub repository where all of my coding assignments for CptS 223 will be posted!